-- Has demonstrated longevity and will be around in 20-30 years to honor and maintain the PPA for its entire duration
+- Has demonstrated longevity and will be around in 20 to 30 years to honor and maintain the PPA for its entire duration

-- Doesn’t just push PPAs but guides you honestly to the right solution for your organization—which may be a PPA, a lease, a cash purchase, or another financial solution
+- Doesn’t automatically recommend PPAs, but instead guides you honestly to the right solution for your organization—which may be a PPA, a lease, a cash purchase or another financial solution

 - Seeks out all possible federal, state and local tax incentives and passes the savings on to you in a lower PPA rate

-- At the end of the PPA will remove the system at no cost to you, will negotiate a new rate, or will let you buy the system at fair market value
+- Will remove the system at no cost to you at the end of the PPA—and will negotiate a new rate or let you buy the system at fair market value

 What pitfalls should you avoid in the PPA process?

-You should also inquire about what solar technology will be used for your installation.
+You should also inquire about the type of solar technology that will be used for your installation.
 If your PPA provider uses inferior solar technology or substandard O&M, you may experience significant system downtime or a sharp drop in performance over time.
 Though you won’t have to pay when the system isn’t producing, you’ll be forced to buy energy from the grid at a higher rate to make up for it.